US oil and gas output was severely hit by winter storm: Kemp

 The fall was the ninth largest in over a century since records began in 1920 (a total of 1248 observations) according to data from the U.S. Energy Information Administration (EIA).

 For ten days between Jan.
 13 and Jan.
-23, centred around Winter Storm Heather, temperatures across the Lower 48 states were significantly colder than average for the time of year.
+23, centered around Winter Storm Heather, temperatures across the Lower 48 states were significantly colder than average for the time of year.

 The winter storm caused a relatively large impact on the Permian Basin in Texas and New Mexico with frozen equipment and crews unable to reach well sites.